symfony/symfony-docs/http_cache/expiration.rst

     ``setPublic()`` and ``setMaxAge()`` methods.
 According to the `Serving Stale Responses`_ section of RFC 7234, the ``s-maxage`` setting (added by ``setSharedMaxAge()`` method) prohibits a cache to use a stale response in ``stale-if-error`` scenarios.
-That's why it's recommended to use both ``public`` and ``max-age`` directives.
+That's why it is recommended to use both ``public`` and ``max-age`` directives.

 .. index::